 Learn how to make draw salve with this simple recipe.
-Draw salve can come in handy for removing splinters, relieving bee stings, and other skin irritations.
+Drawing salves can come in handy for removing splinters, relieving bee stings, and other skin irritations.
 It is made with natural ingredients, essential oils, and activated charcoal.

 PIN IT FOR LATER

-Draw salve is rubbed on the skin topically to help “draw” irritations under the skin out, hence the name. 😉 It can provide relief and reduce infections.
+Drawing salve is rubbed on the skin topically to help “draw” irritations under the skin out, hence the name. 😉 In some cases it can provide relief and reduce infections.